-Reservoir's endangered Matted Flax-lilies (Dianella amoena) are set to receive a boost through a $20,000 Melbourne Water Community Grant awarded to Merri Creek Management Committee.
-The project 'Blue Banded Bees Bridging Brex, Broadhurst and BT Connor' will see three Merri Creek sites in Reservoir planted with dense patches of flowering understorey plants to attract the Flax-lilies' primary pollinator, the Blue Banded Bee.
-Additional Flax-lilies will be planted to augment small isolated populations and to create new pollination 'stepping stone' patches.
+Reservoir's endangered Matted Flax-lilies (Dianella amoena) received a boost through a $20,000 Melbourne Water Community Grant awarded to Merri Creek Management Committee.
+The 2017 project 'Blue Banded Bees Bridging Brex, Broadhurst and BT Connor' saw three Merri Creek sites in Reservoir planted with dense patches of flowering understorey plants to attract the Flax-lilies' primary pollinator, the Blue Banded Bee.
+Additional Flax-lilies were planted to augment small isolated populations and to create new pollination 'stepping stone' patches.

-This will complement the Friends of Merri Creek's crowd-funded Buzz Project that links up large Flax-lily populations in Reservoir and Fawkner, and create further links between these and smaller-sized Flax-lily populations further south along Merri Creek.
-The grant will also improve vegetation along the banks of Merri Creek through weed control and planting of shrubs and ground storey plants.
+This complemented the Friends of Merri Creek's crowd-funded Buzz Project that linked up large Flax-lily populations in Reservoir and Fawkner, and created further links between these and smaller-sized Flax-lily populations further south along Merri Creek.
+The grant also improved vegetation along the banks of Merri Creek through weed control and planting of shrubs and ground storey plants.

-Sunday 18 June: Buzz Planting & BBQ Meet at the car park at McBryde St Fawkner, 10am-12.30pm.
-Melway 8 A12.Fawkner.
-Come help plant indigenous, pollinator-attracting wildflower species around remnant patches of the endangered Matted Flax-lily (Dianella amoena) in Moreland.
+The Buzz Planting & BBQ on Sunday 18 June 2017 was held near McBryde Street Fawkner and attended by 29 people who planted about 1500 indigenous, pollinator-attracting wildflower species around remnant patches of the endangered Matted Flax-lily (Dianella amoena) in Moreland.
 Funded by Victorian Government and public donations to Help the Blue-banded Bee.

-Sunday 16 July: BBB Planting & BBQ Meet at Preston Lions Soccer Club car park, Melway 18 B3 or Cnr Glasgow Ave & Radford Rd, 10am-12.30pm.
-Come help plant complementary indigenous wildflower species to support remnant patches of the endangered Matted Flax-lily (Dianella amoena) on the east bank of the Merri Creek in Darebin.
+The BBB Planting & BBQ on Sunday 16 July 2017 was held in BT Connor Reserve in Reservoir and attended by 32 people who planted 800 plants complementary indigenous wildflower species to support remnant patches of the endangered Matted Flax-lily (Dianella amoena) on the east bank of the Merri Creek in Darebin.
 Funded by Melbourne Water.